 How to Prove Tacit Consent

-In case of silence equals consent, you’ll need to prove that your application was indeed submitted and the deadline has expired.
+In case of silence equals consent, you need to be able to prove that your application was indeed submitted and the deadline has expired.

 The submission receipt with date is essential.
 Keep it carefully.